slhernandez/SortableImageGallery/README.md

 ### Building the project

-Install npm dependencies
+#Install npm dependencies:
+This runs through all dependencies listed in `package.json` and downloads them to a `node_modules` folder in your project directory.
 ```
 npm install
 ```

-This runs through all dependencies listed in `package.json` and downloads them to a `node_modules` folder in your project directory.
+#Build project
+This will run gulp.
+Gulp will generate the project and store it in the build folder.
 ```
 npm start
 ```
-This will run gulp.
-Gulp will generate the project and store it in the build folder.

 Alternatively, you can run...
 ```